 At its May meeting, the Xavier University Board of Trustees unanimously voted to establish an independent College of Nursing.
-It will be Xavier’s fourth college, joining the College of Arts and Sciences, the College of Professional Sciences and the Williams College of Business.
+It is Xavier’s fourth college, joining the College of Arts and Sciences, the College of Professional Sciences and the Williams College of Business.

-The School of Nursing currently has the largest number of student majors among all programs in the College of Professional Sciences.
-The College of Nursing classrooms and simulation labs will be housed in the Health United Building, which is currently under construction on campus, when the new College opens in the fall of 2019.
+Nursing currently has the largest number of student majors among all programs in the College of Professional Sciences.
+The College of Nursing classrooms and simulation labs are now housed in the Health United Building's academic side, which opened in August at the same time that Nursing became a college.

-“Xavier’s School of Nursing offers robust and highly sought after programming, and we’re at full capacity,” said Melissa Baumann, Provost and Chief Academic Officer.
+“Xavier’s College of Nursing offers robust and highly sought-after programming, and we’re at full capacity,” said Melissa Baumann, Provost and Chief Academic Officer.
 “A College of Nursing will enable us to educate more students in a holistic approach to health care that puts communication, coordination and care of the person, integral to our Jesuit tradition, at the forefront.”

 Members of Xavier’s Integrated Student Success Committee and the Board believe “this decision is vital to position the University to better meet multiple opportunities to engage the changing nature of health care through the education of distinctively Jesuit-educated, holistic nurses,” said Xavier President Michael Graham, S.J., in an announcement to the campus community.

-An interim dean for the College of Nursing is expected to be hired by July 1, 2019 to lead the planning and accreditation process.
+Judith Lewis, PhD, was hired in July as interim dean for the College of Nursing to lead the planning and accreditation process.
 The founding dean of the College is expected to be in place by July 2021.